tgoelles/SICOPOLIS_database/README.md

 2.)
 Better overview of simulations.

-During development I quickly had several hundreds of simulation and it became hard to keep track of all the simulations.
+During development I quickly had several hundreds of simulations and it became hard to keep track of all the simulations.
 Therefore I developed the database to document and store my simulations.

 This repository contains a bash script to convert SICOPOLIS header files into a comma-separated values (CSV) file and a database template.